Use the full plans procedure if:

 - full construction details and specifications, with calculations for any structural elements

-We will issue a formal notice of approval or rejection within five weeks.
+We will issue a formal notice of approval or rejection within the statutory period which is five to eight weeks

 Use the building notice procedure for small works such as: